I did an Apple Watch 4 Review after all – Here it is

 Apart from a few feubles, the Apple Watch 4’s GPS is fine for cycling.
 The ‘speed’ on the road looked fine but I don’t look at that much at all.

 Here is some commentary on my formal GPS run-test with the Apple Watch.
 A summary would be that the track LOOKS good…but isn’t as good as it first appears to be.
 The overall score is Garmin-esque.

-I did an hour of intervals and after about 15 minutes of warming up I approached the bridge as shown below, this time using the STRYD WatchOS app.
+I did an hour of intervals and after about 15 minutes of warming up, I approached the bridge as shown below, this time using the STRYD WatchOS app.
 The Apple Watch was strangely out here with the red line being correct from the 935.
-For the rest of that same run it was generally fine but strangely more jagged than when using the Apple’s inbuilt run app.
-I NEVER got this sort of track from the standard Apple Workout app (either for bike or run).
+For the rest of that same run, it was generally fine but strangely more jagged than when using Apple’s inbuilt run app.
+I NEVER got this sort of track from the standard Apple Workout app (either for a bike or run).